Dynamic Graphics

 All the while DG was sending me three CDs a month: Clipper, PMS, and Designers Club.
 I believe the monthly bill was around $160.

-Give me more Chris pictures per issue and cut out the nonsense.
 Dynamic Graphics started as an art service.
 Why not stick to what you are good at?
 If the service wanted to expand its product, okay, I can understand that, but why force the decision down the throats of its customers?
+As they say, "Dance with the one who brung you."
+In other words, why go out of your way to alienate customers who had signed up for Illustrations, not Photography.
+At least have the sense to make the photography optional, not mandatory.
+I just shook my head in disgust.

-This Chris artwork was powerful stuff indeed.
+This Chris dance artwork was powerful stuff indeed!

 By the year 2000, my art collection had become vast.
 Sixteen years of collecting Dynamic Graphics artwork meant that I had several pictures to choose from for practically any situation including lots of Halloween Chris pictures like the one on the right.
 I received many compliments on my use of artwork on the web site.